 What We Fund

 Over the past 30 years, the Summer Frolic has generated nearly $1.5 million in net income, and many community organizations and projects have received grants over the years.
-The Summer Frolic Board’s nine member organizations commite 40 percent of profits to organizations represented on the board — like the Mount Horeb Area Chamber of Commerce, the Mount Horeb Optimists and the American Legion; 60 percent of the profits are retained by the Summer Frolic, with grants issued annually for efforts that improve the quality of life in our community.
+Forty percent of festival profits are returned in equal shares to the nine member organizations represented on the board; 60 percent of the profits are retained by the Summer Frolic, which issues annual grants for efforts that improve the quality of life in our community.

-Notable projects include $235,000 to Mount Horeb Summer Frolic Sunrise Park; $100,000 to the Aquatic Center; $125,000 to the Dream Gym, the Mount Horeb Public Library and the Welcome Center; and $125,000 to Liberty, Waltz and Grundahl parks, and the Military Ridge State Trail shelters.
+Notable projects include $235,000 to Mount Horeb Summer Frolic Sunrise Park; $100,000 to the Aquatic Center; $125,000 to the Mount Horeb High School Dream Gym, the Mount Horeb Public Library and the Welcome Center; and $125,000 to Liberty, Waltz and Grundahl parks, and the Military Ridge State Trail shelters.
 Other funding recipients include the Stewart County Park handicapped-accessible fishing pier, the Driftless Historium, the Community Garden, the Fire Department of Mount Horeb, the Mount Horeb High School weight room, the Wednesday Night Live summer concert series, and the village welcome sign project.
-In 2021, the Summer Frolic issued $25,000 in grants to the Mount Horeb Parks Department, the Mount Horeb Recreation Department, MoHo Gators, the Landmarks Commission and Wednesday Night Live.
+In the past few years, the Summer Frolic has focused its grants on the Mount Horeb Parks Department, the Mount Horeb Recreation Department, MOHOP (Mount Horeb Pickeball) and Wednesday Night Live.